 - The financial contributions made by each party including any assets held at the commencement of the relationship, as well as earnings, inheritances or other significant funds provided by family, and lottery wins;

-- The non financial contributions made by each party including maintenance of the home, role as homemaker and responsibility of the children care.
+- The non financial contributions made by each party including maintenance of the home, role as homemaker and responsibility of the care of children.

 - Any relevant conduct of the parties including excessive waste of matrimonial funds;

 - The future needs of each party including responsibilities of the children, medical issues, prospects of inheritance and earning capacity.

-The experiended Family Lawyers at Hede Byrne and Hall can assist you with determining the best avenue for resolution of your property settlement matter, whether that is by way of Consent Orders, Binding Financial Agreement or Court Proceedings.
+The experienced Family Lawyers at Hede Byrne and Hall can assist you with determining the best avenue for resolution of your property settlement matter, whether that is by way of Consent Orders, Binding Financial Agreement or Court Proceedings.